Yonezawa Winter Guide: Temperature, Clothing and Transportation

 article thumbnail image

-Yonezawa City, Yamagata Prefecture, is known as one of the areas with the heaviest snowfalls in Japan.
+Yonezawa City, Yamagata Prefecture, is known as one of the areas in Japan that receives heavy snowfall.
 In the winter, it experiences severe cold and a huge amount of snowfall.
-For those visiting Yonezawa in winter for the first time, we will explain the necessary preparations and clothing to enjoy s...
+For those visiting Yonezawa in winter for the first time, we will explain the necessary preparations and clothing to enjoy ...

 Snow rarely accumulates in major Japanese cities such as Tokyo and Osaka, but in the winter, Yonezawa City, Yamagata Prefecture, located in northern Japan, is covered in a blanket of snow.
 While there are many things to enjoy in winter, such as winter sports and hot springs, it is also true that it is essential to prepare for the cold and snow.